tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

 We have now demonstrated how to interactively inspect TPF files and select apertures in multiple ways.
 We have learned about scattered light and how it can dominate a light curve.
-In our `next tutorial <Removing-Scattered-light.html>`__ we will learn how to remove such sources of noise that might affect our lightcurve.